hls97/DailyTermWebsite/README.md

   is used to format and display the terms with conjuction with HTML.

 Limitations and Design Flaws:
-  Currently, the website requires a full page refresh to load a new question.
+ *** Currently, the website requires a full page refresh to load a new question.
 Additionally, quizlet contains sets of questions with restricted access, and thus an additional refresh is required.
-Further development on the website should make calls to API without refreshing the website.
+Further development on the website should make calls to API without refreshing the website. ***
+  FIXED: Simple assignment of HTTP request as a function allows for call to function instead of page refresh.

   As quizlet is a public access database, many sets/terms from the API have strange text and/or improper term to    definition format.
 Further implementation may see checks for proper terms.

   Link: https://dailyterm.herokuapp.com/